 If you need to add Keys or certificates after the queue manager has been deployed, you can follow the standard procedure of helm release upgrade.

-Notice the Key name ‘default’.
+Notice the first Key name ‘default’ here.
 This will be set as CERTLABL in Queue Manager/Channel while doing the configuration.
 When you add more Keys, ensure that you give different names to them, so that CERTLABLs are created for each of the Keys that you supply and can be used appropriately at Queue Manager and/or Channel level.

 The CP4I helm chart takes care of doing the required configurations for TLS.